Defeating Misclassification Attacks Against Transfer Learning: Background

 \subsection{Network Pruning}

-Network pruning aims to remove the unimportant connectivities of a network which makes a dense neural network become a sparser one.
-By carefully choosing the pruned connectivities and further tuning the networks, the accuracy loss of the pruned networks can be acceptable.
-According to prior work~\cite{Han15,Wang19}, most of the model structures have redundant neurons and connectives.
+Network pruning aims to remove the unimportant connections of a network which makes a dense neural network become a sparser one.
+By carefully choosing the pruned connections and further tuning the networks, the accuracy loss of the pruned networks can be acceptable.
+According to prior work~\cite{Han15,Wang19,LiuSZHD19,MolchanovAV17}, most of the model structures have redundant neurons and connectives.
 These connectives are less active during the classification tasks.
 Pruning these unnecessary components can improve the efficiency of both inferring and storing for the machine learning models.
 Figure~\ref{fig:Pruning1} overviews the pruning over a three-layer neural network.

-In particularly, there are two approaches for pruning. \textbf{(1) Weight-based pruning.} It is a simple and direct way.
+In particular, there are two approaches for pruning. \textbf{(1) Weight-based pruning.} It is a simple and direct way.
 A threshold weight value can be chosen and all connectives with fewer weight values than the threshold can be removed~\cite{Han15}. \textbf{(2) Activation-based pruning.} It considers how the weights are activated by the expected inputs~\cite{Polyak15}.
 It removes the connectives with fewer activation compared to the threshold.
-Besides, for large neural networks with convolution layers, the convolution matrix (also called kernel or filter) rather than each connectives can be pruned.
+Besides, for large neural networks with convolution layers, the convolution matrix (also called kernel or filter) rather than each connective can be pruned.
 It is shown that removing entire filters can produce a network with a more regular structure compared to remove ~\cite{Han15,Polyak15}.

-After pruning, the further process should be applied to reduce the loss of accuracy.
-A simple way is retraining the pruned network.
+After pruning, a further process should be applied to reduce the loss of accuracy.
+A simple way is to retrain the pruned network.
 In prior work~\cite{Han15,Polyak15}, in order to achieve a high pruning rate with less accuracy loss, the network is pruned and retrained iteratively by gradually increasing the pruning rates.